1Regina/GetProgrammingWithHaskell/README.md

    2. return function as its value output.
 4. Ch05:
    1. When you capture a value inside a lambda function, this is referred to as a closure.
-   2. Anytime you might want to use a closure (which in Haskell is pretty much anytime), you want to order your arguments from most to least general.
+   2. Anytime you might want to use a closure (which in Haskell is pretty much anytime), you want to order your arguments from most to least general. e.g. `getRequestURL host apiKey resource id ` GHCi> getRequestURL "http://example.com" "1337hAsk3ll" "book" "1234" outputs "http://example.com/book/1234?token=1337hAsk3ll" .
 Closures combine lambda functions and first-class functions to give you amazing power but partial application makes life even easier.
    3. `add4 a b c d = a + b + c + d`;  `addXto3 x = (\b c d ->add4 x b c d)` makes `addXto3` a closure awaiting 3 remaining arguments.
    4. Partial application: When you call any function with fewer than the required number of parameters in Haskell, you get a new function that’s waiting for the remaining parameters.
 This language feature is called **partial application**. eg `mystery = add4 3` so 3 becomes the standard staple that will always be included such that `mystery 2 3 4 = 12`
    5. In case where most to least general arguments order was not followed and need correction, instead of rewriting, try a way to **flip** them round.
 Given previously which shd have location first then name: